Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 XAU Sharpe Ratio

 Sharpe ratio measures return per unit of risk (volatility).
 A higher Sharpe indicates better risk-adjusted performance.
-XAU had a higher Sharpe (2.45 vs 0.07), indicating better risk-adjusted performance.
+BTC had a negative Sharpe (-0.32) while XAU was positive (2.26), indicating XAU had meaningfully better risk-adjusted performance in this period.

 A Sharpe above 1.0 is generally considered good, above 2.0 is excellent.
 Negative Sharpe means the asset underperformed the risk-free rate.
 Calculated on each asset's full 365-day lookback of available prices and annualized using the asset calendar (365 for crypto, 252 trading days for equities/ETFs/metals).